 The mission of Park Place Outreach Youth Emergency Shelter is to provide services to at-risk youth and their families, increase their functional level, and reunify families whenever possible.

 Park Place Outreach plays an important role with the Savannah – Chatham Metropolitan Police department to reduce juvenile crime.
-We have many examples of young people coming to our shelter on the verge of a life of crime who have become good and productive citizens of our city.

 Park Place Outreach is licensed by the Georgia Department of Human Services and certified by the Chatham-Savannah Authority for the Homeless.
 Park Place Outreach is supported in part by the U.S. Dept of Health & Human Services Administration for Children and Families.

 Park Place Outreach does not discriminate on the basis of race, color, national origin, sex, age or disability.